ayana-morgenstern/DH5000/social media jan22.md

 - twitter essay/twitter conference : these different formats allow for different levels of engagement.

 **gamergate** weaponization of the internet. attacking the norms of what is truth. "if you share a lie loud enough, people will stop believing in the things that are true". **importance of fact-checking/media literacy**

+*these platforms often attract like-minded to like-minded* now requires effort to find opposing mindsets. or we are searching for it to disagree with it: the intent is not to debate and become more open-minded.

+- can facilite networks/networking that you could not usually encounter **can also exacerbate existing bias**
+- selling privacy for convenience and interactivity.
+- creating digital copies of ourselves: simulacra!